This annual list of the best insurance franchises was revised and updated on March 3, 2021.

 2. Fiesta Auto Insurance and Tax

-This company currently ranks #230 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1998 by John Rost and franchising since 2006, the number of locations has climbed steadily over the past 10 years to the current total of 196 (up from 175 last year), all of which are in the U.S. and none of which are company-owned and all are located in the US.
+Founded by John Rost in 1998 and franchising since 2006, the number of locations has climbed steadily in recent years to the current total of 207 (up from 196 in the previous year), all of which are in the US and none of which are company-owned and all are located in the US.